software-next/Tactigon-Shape/README.md

 - **Windows:**
 To set up the required tools on your Windows 10 or Windows 11 operating system, follow the steps below:
   - CPU with AVX/FMA support
-    - To check if your CPU supports AVX/FMA you can press **Win + R** then type **msinfo32** and press Enter.
+    - To check if your CPU supports AVX/FMA you can press **Win + R**, then type **msinfo32** and press Enter.
 Check the CPU model and verify its features online.
   - Python 3.8.10 [Download Python 3.8.10](https://www.python.org/downloads/release/python-3810/)
   - Microsoft C++ Build Tools and Windows 10/11 SDK.